 Run a campaign

 Have a look at our Take Action pages and see if there are any national campaigns that your school would like to be involved with or perhaps younger pupils could create a campaign to encourage staff to switch to Fairtrade tea and coffee in the staffroom.

 This might be a Fairtrade bake sale, a Fairtrade fashion show or running a stall at a local event to raise awareness of Fairtrade.

 This could be a visit to an exhibition about trade, a schools conference or an event where a Fairtrade producer is speaking.
 Or talk to your local supermarket about running a Fairtrade visit, event or activity with them.

 This would involve inviting other schools to come along to a day or an afternoon of Fairtrade activities.
 You can use our schools map to find out which other schools in your area are working towards their Fairtrade Schools Awards.
 If you would like any help with this challenge please let us know at email@example.com.

 Take your learnings and activities to another school in your area, show them what you have been up to and help them begin their Fairtrade journey.
-Or perhaps you could work with a local Fairtrade towns group on a project to share your Fairtrade work with the wider community.
+Or perhaps you could work with a local Fairtrade community group on a project to share your Fairtrade work with the wider community.